DTPF/DTPF/README.md

 ## About me
 Hello, and welcome to my GitHub profile!
-My name is <b>David Pizarro Frick</b>, and I'm a junior fullstack Software Developer.
+My name is <b>David Pizarro Frick</b>, and I'm a Junior Software Developer and passionate about the world of technology.
 My preferred area of focus is the world of JavaScript, and I'm always striving to stay up-to-date with the latest technologies.

 <br />